Sweet-Peas/sweetpea-boards/README.md

 ### News

+ * (2015-06-08) Updated the names of the boards to make it clear that the package is for the non NFC capable boards as well.
  * (2015-06-03) Updated with the new UnoESP+ board (http://wiki.sweetpeas.se/index.php?title=SweetPea_UnoESP).
  * (2015-05-10) The Uno+ and the upcoming UnoESP+ boards are using a new mapping of the analog signals and for this to work properly this package must be installed.